MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/document-and-solution-types-monitored-by-telemetry-in-office.md

 # Document and solution types monitored by telemetry in Office

- **Summary:** Lists document and solution types that are monitored by Office telemetry.

- **Audience:** IT Professionals

-> [!IMPORTANT]
-> This article is part of [Compatibility and telemetry in Office](compatibility-and-telemetry-in-office.md).
-Use the roadmap as a starting point for articles, downloads, scripts, and videos that help you assess Office compatibility. > **Are you looking for compatibility information about individual Office applications?** You can find this information by searching for "Office compatibility" on [Office Support](https://support.office.com).
+<a name="bkmk_whatismonitoredinoffice2013fortelemetrylogging"> </a>
 ## Document and solution types that are monitored by Office telemetry
-<a name="bkmk_whatismonitoredinoffice2013fortelemetrylogging"> </a>

 The following table lists the document and solutions that Office telemetry monitors.